 What can you do with Salesforce in Etlworks

-Connect to Salesforce Create a Salesforce Connection to work with data in Salesforce. |
+Connect to Salesforce Create a Salesforce connection to access and integrate Salesforce data. |

 |

-Browse data in Salesforce Use the Etlworks Explorer to browse data and metadata in Salesforce as well as execute DML and |
+Browse data in Salesforce Use the Etlworks Explorer to browse objects and metadata, and run SELECT and DML queries against your Salesforce connection. |

 Videos